Gabeiscool420/SoundSage---LLM-Audio-Processing/README.md

 *AutoGain Main* [*main.py*](https://github.com/Gabeiscool420/SoundSage---LLM-Audio-Processing/blob/SoundSage---LLM-Integration/SoundSage-LLM%20Integration/SoundSage/WorkBench/AudioTools/AutoGain/main.py),[*audio_analysis.py*](https://github.com/Gabeiscool420/SoundSage---LLM-Audio-Processing/blob/SoundSage---LLM-Integration/SoundSage-LLM%20Integration/SoundSage/WorkBench/AudioTools/AutoGain/audio_analysis.py) and [*audio_processor.py*](https://github.com/Gabeiscool420/SoundSage---LLM-Audio-Processing/blob/SoundSage---LLM-Integration/SoundSage-LLM%20Integration/SoundSage/WorkBench/AudioTools/AutoGain/audio_processor.py): These scripts are part of the AutoGain tool.
 They handle the analysis and processing of audio files.

+## Contributing

+Thank you for considering contributing to [SoundSage](https://github.com/Gabeiscool420/SoundSage---LLM-Audio-Processing/tree/SoundSage---LLM-Integration/SoundSage-LLM%20Integration/SoundSage)!
+Anyone can contribute we just ask you to adhere to our guidelines!
+For Contribution Guidelines please see [CONTRIBUTING.md](CONTRIBUTING.md).
+If everything looks good to you then feel free to take a stab at the [SoundSage to-do list](TODO.md)! please leave a comment and document any changes you have made as well as cite any code you may have borrowed!

+##### Cheers! :)
+ *The SoundSage Team*

 ## Future Tools

 ### SoundSage plans to integrate more tools for automated audio processing, including:

-- AutoEQ
+- `AutoEQ`
-- AutoCompressor
+- `AutoDelay`
-- AutoLimiter
+- `AutoReverb`
-- AutoReverb
+- `AutoLimiter`
-- AutoDelay
+- `AutoEnhancer`
-- AutoNoise Reduction
+- `AutoCompressor`
-- AutoEnhancer
+- `AutoStereo Widener`
-- AutoStereo Widener
+- `AutoTime Stretcher`
-- AutoPitch Corrector
+- `AutoPitch Corrector`
-- AutoTime Stretcher
+- `AutoNoise Reduction`

 Precision: Depending on the quality of the user's input, the accuracy of the LLM's interpretation and the subsequent commands it generates could vary.
 There is a potential risk of inaccurate command generation or misinterpretation of the user's intent.